 About the Head of School

-Patrick T. Gallagher was named Head of School in September 2018 after serving as the school's interim head of school for nine months.
+Patrick T. Gallagher was named Head of School in 2018.
 Prior to that, Mr. Gallagher was the co-director of the Upper School and Hunting Valley campus for five years.
-He came to US in 2005 from The Culver Academies, where he taught English and humanities.
+He came to US to teach in 2005 from The Culver Academies, where he taught English and humanities.

 At US, Mr. Gallagher began as an Upper School English teacher and later worked with boys and families as part of the college counseling team.
 Since 2009, he has been the Upper School Dean of Faculty, responsible for the recruitment and development of all part- and full-time faculty.
 During this time, he also chaired the Upper School Curriculum Committee, comprised of grades 9-12 department chairs and K-12 administrators.
 He designed, implemented, and oversaw the Faculty Development Program, and served as a liaison with the University School Parents Association leadership for grades 9-12.
 His tenure has seen curricular expansions such as new AP and post-AP courses, the growth of the computer science program, and the inception of robotics.